saksh-d/pytorch-cv-projects/README.md

-# PyTorch: Computer Vision Project
+# PyTorch: Computer Vision Projects

 This repository contains a series of PyTorch projects demonstrating core deep learning workflows in computer vision.